Inneren12/QWeld/stage.md

 - **Next tasks:**
   - [ ] Extract timers/prewarm/autosave into focused controllers.
   - [ ] Add contract tests around the split to avoid regressions.

+## Documentation

+### DOCS-1 – Update documentation for new features
+- **Status:** ⏳
+- **Summary:** Keep high-level and internal docs in sync with the new admin/debug tools, adaptive exam mode, question reporting, and error reporting behavior.
+- **Implemented in:** `PROJECT_OVERVIEW.md`, `MODULES.md`, `CONTENT_GUIDE.md`, `stage.md`, `FILE_OVERVIEW.md` (and any feature-specific docs).
+- **Next tasks:**
+  - [ ] Document how the adaptive exam mode works (difficulty rules, enabling/disabling, limitations) and where it is implemented.
+  - [ ] Describe the admin/debug panel (how to open it, what data it shows, and who should use it).
+  - [ ] Document the question reporting flow (UI entry points, how reports are stored, how to review them) and the in-app error report dialog.
+  - [ ] Add any necessary notes on Crashlytics/analytics configuration and deployment steps for these features.